Commercial Property Insurance Overview

 - Additional coverage and coverage extensions

-- Provisions and definitions that apply only to that coverage form
+- Provisions and definitions applicable to the the coverage form

-Cause of Loss Form: This is a required component of the commercial property coverage part that specifies the perils (causes of loss) covered.
-The three forms available, Basic, Broad, and Special, allow the insured to select, or the underwriter to offer, a range of covered perils.
-The Basic Form covers the least number of perils and the Special Form covers all perils that are not specifically excluded.
+Cause of Loss Form: This is a required component of the commercial property coverage that specifies the perils (causes of loss) covered.
+The three forms typically available are Basic, Broad, and Special.
+These allow the insured to select, and the insurer to offer, a range of covered perils and the Basic Form covers the least number of perils, and the Special Form covers all perils that are not specifically excluded.

-Commercial Property Conditions: This is a required component of the Commercial Property Coverage part that contains conditions applicable to all Commercial Property Coverage forms.
-They are printed as a separate form and apply to all coverage forms included in a commercial property coverage part; unless a coverage form contains a condition to the contrary.
-The Commercial Property Conditions do not require reiteration in each coverage form.
+Commercial Property Conditions: This is a required component of the Commercial Property Coverage part.
+It contains conditions applicable to all Commercial Property Coverage forms.
+The Conditions are typically printed as a separate form and apply to all coverage forms included in a commercial property coverage part, unless a coverage form contains a condition to the contrary.
+The Commercial Property Conditions are not required to be restated in each coverage form.

-Endorsements: Many endorsements are available to tailor commercial property coverage to meet the specialized needs of particular insured or to eliminate exposures that underwriters are not willing to insure.
+Endorsements: Several endorsements are available to tailor commercial property coverage to meet the specialized needs of an insured or to eliminate exposures that underwriters are not willing to insure.
 This is not a complete list of endorsements available.
 A few of the most common endorsements are:

 Ordinance or Law Coverage: An endorsement that generally covers three types of losses resulting from the enforcement of building ordinances or laws: (1) the rebuild cost of the undamaged portion of a building that must be demolished, (2) the cost to demolish the building’s undamaged portion, and (3) the increased cost to rebuild the property.

-Spoilage Coverage: An endorsement that covers damage to perishable stock due to power outages; on premises breakdown; or contamination of the insured’s refrigerating, cooling, or humidity control equipment.
+Spoilage Coverage: An endorsement that covers loss of perishable stock due to power outages; on premises breakdown; or contamination of the insured’s refrigerating, cooling, or humidity control equipment.

-Flood Coverage: The National Flood Insurance Program writes most insurance in high-risk zones.
-However, private insurers offer flood insurance by endorsement for some properties.
+Flood Coverage: The National Flood Insurance Program underwrites most insurance in high-risk zones.
+This is a federal program.
+However, private insurers offer flood insurance by endorsement or as stand-alone policies for some properties.
 In some cases, the private insurer may provide only excess flood insurance.

 Manufacturers’ Consequential Loss Assumption: This endorsement is typically used to cover the reduction of value of the undamaged stock when a portion of the stock is damaged from a covered cause of loss.